-There’s an awful lot of people who want to start investing and would like nothing more than to find something like an “Investing for Dummies” guide so they can figure out how to start investing in the stock market.
+There’s an awful lot of people who want to start trading stocks and would like nothing more than to find something like an “Investing for Dummies” guide so they can figure out how to start investing in the stock market.
 Learning how the stock market works is a long process and there’s definitely the possibility to lose money while you’re trying to understand how the whole thing works.

 One of the first decisions you’re going to have to make as a beginner investor is what kind of company you’re going to use and what level of service suits you best.
 Back in the day, there was really no option but to go with a full service broker because the Internet wasn’t around just yet.
 Since it became ubiquitous, one of the major effects has been that anyone with a computer and Internet access has the chance to start investing.
 Discount brokers such as E-Trade and Zecco have introduced great yet inexpensive services that allow you to do all the investing yourself.